 These payments are in addition to the existing £1,000 payment the Government already provides for new 16-18-year-old apprentices, and any of those aged under 25 with an Education, Health and Care Plan.
 For more information see here.

-Note: Employers who want to apply for the £2000 payment must apply by 30 April 2021
+Note: Employers who wanted to apply for the £2000 payment had to by 30 April 2021

 In his Budget on 3 March 2021, the Chancellor indicated the government will pay an employer who hires a new apprentice between 1 April 2021 until 30 September 2021 a higher payment of £3,000.
 The payment is applicable for apprentices of all ages.
 More detail on the higher payment and claims process has yet to be released.

 All retail, hospitality and leisure businesses will be exempt from paying business rates from March 2020 to 30 June 2021 in a bid to combat the financial damage caused by the COVID-19 outbreak.

 After 30 June these business will get 66% business rates relief for the period 1 July 2021 to 31 March 2022.
 The relief will be capped at £2 million per business for properties that were required to be closed on 5 January 2021, or £105,000 per business for other eligible properties.